Explore this Section

 If you are having trouble applying to Student Finance for independant status you can get in touch with the dedicated contact you can provide advice and support for your application.

 We will also be able to advise on alternative financial support that you may be able to access including our Hardship fund and

 Personalised Financial Advice and Support

-If you are unsure of what financial support you are entitled to you can contact our Money and Welfare Team who can advise on bursaries and scholarships, how to apply for student finance and budgeting.
+If you are unsure of what financial support you are entitled to you can contact our Money Advisers in Student Services who can advise on bursaries and scholarships, how to apply for student finance and budgeting.

 Support throughout your studies

 There is lots of support available for you at Keele when you need it.
 The dedicated contact can help to direct you to the right support across the University.